CktGen: Automated Analog Circuit Design with Generative Artificial Intelligence: Results

-\paragraph{Datasets.} We conduct experiments on the Open Circuit Benchmark~(OCB)~\cite{cktgnn}, which includes open-source operational amplifier circuits (Op-Amp) along with their specifications.
-OCB comprises two sub-datasets: Ckt-Bench-101 with 10k Op-Amp circuits, and Ckt-Bench-301 with 50k Op-Amp circuits.
-Each dataset is divided into training and test datasets with the proportions of 90\% and 10\%, respectively.
-Each circuit specification is a combination of Gain, BW, and PM.
-Ckt-Bench-101 contains 376 specification types, and Ckt-Bench-301 contains 238 specification types.
-For more details, refer to Section~\ref{sec:task}.
+We conducted experiments on the Open Circuit Benchmark~(OCB)~\cite{cktgnn}, which includes open-source analog circuits along with their specifications.
+OCB comprises two sub-datasets: Ckt-Bench-101 with 10000 circuits and Ckt-Bench-301 with 50000 circuits.
+Each dataset is divided into training and test datasets, with respective proportions of 90\% and 10\%.
+Each circuit joint specification class is a combination of discretized values for gain, bandwidth, and phase margin.
+Ckt-Bench-101 contains 376 joint specification classes, and Ckt-Bench-301 contains 238 joint specification classes.